hugoalh/deno-lint-rules/docs/rules/max-complexity.md

 # `hugoalh/max-complexity`

-Restrict maximum complexity of the code.

-This rule is aimed to reduce complexity of the code by capping the amount of cyclomatic complexity in the code.
+Restrict maximum complexity of the code, majorly by capping the amount of cyclomatic complexity in the code.

 ## 🔧 Options